 Scleroderma is a health condition that involves thickening of the skin and may also affect internal organs.
-It can be difficult to diagnose due to the similarity with other health conditions that have similar characteristic and requires differentiation from these.
+This condition can be difficult to diagnose due to the fact that several other health conditions have similar characteristic features; therefore, the differential diagnosis of scleroderma is essential.

-Upon initial presentation, a consultation with the patient is necessary to establish the previous medical history, indicative symptoms and family history of the disease or other conditions.
+Upon initial presentation, a consultation with the patient is necessary to establish the previous medical history of the patient, indicative symptoms, and family history of the disease or other conditions.

-This is important to understand the medical history of the individual to establish the risk that scleroderma may be involved.
-In particular, past treatments of radiotherapy can increase the risk of the condition.
-Additionally, there are some environmental triggers that may lead to the initiation of the symptoms, such as exposure to silicon, radiation and some solvents.
+It is important to understand the medical history of the individual to establish the risk that scleroderma may be involved.
+Past treatments of radiotherapy, for example, can increase the patient's risk of this condition.
+Additionally, there are some environmental triggers that may lead to the initiation of symptoms, such as exposure to silicon, radiation, and certain solvents.

-Although there are currently no specific genes that have been identified to play a causative role in the development of scleroderma, there appears to be a genetic link because the condition tends to run in families.
-For this reason, individuals with suspected scleroderma should be asked about any other family members that may have experienced similar symptoms.
+Although there are currently no specific genes that have been identified to play a causative role in the development of scleroderma, there appears to be a genetic link, as the condition tends to run in families.
+For this reason, individuals with suspected scleroderma should be asked about any other family members who may have experienced similar symptoms.